qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 In practical terms, the BM42 method addresses the tokenization issues and computational costs associated with SPLADE.
 The model is both efficient and effective across different document types and lengths, offering enhanced search performance by leveraging the strengths of both BM25 and modern transformer techniques.

-> To learn more about IDF and BM42, read our [dedicated technical article].
+> To learn more about IDF and BM42, read our [dedicated technical article](https://qdrant.tech/articles/bm42).

 **You can expect BM42 to excel in scalable RAG-based scenarios where short texts are more common.** Document inference speed is much higher with BM42, which is critical for large-scale applications such as search engines, recommendation systems, and real-time decision-making systems.